tytydraco/yessleep/out/Murder_was_legal_in_my_town_of_Brightwood_Pines_I_didnt_question_it_until_I_started_getting_toothache_Then_I_was_questioning_my_whole_existence.md

 Before I could see more, once again the memory was coming apart—and in the back of my mind, I could sense a foreign presence in my mouth, a narrow finger jabbing at my back incisors.
 Stars flashed in front of my eyes, agony writhing in my head, exploding across my face.
 The memory faded away, the smell of coffee and the blurry figure who was glitching, their face almost recognisable, but hidden by the very presence struggling to reattach my tooth once again.
 When I came to, I was only half awake.
 The world was spinning, and I was under bright, intense light shining down on me.

-Through foggy vision, I could only make out a small white room.
-I was lying on my back, my arms strapped down with velcro.
  I couldn’t move.
 My body was numb.
 Something warm ran down my chin.
 There was a masked figure looming over me.
 He bent over, stuck two fingers in my mouth, and pried it open before I could bite back.

 “Don’t worry, Elle.”
 The figure pulled back their mask and shot me a flashy smile.